Bachelor of Clinical Sciences, Doctor of Medicine

 If you’re a school leaver or do not have an academic record of study at university, you can apply for the undergraduate pathway into medicine - the Bachelor of Clinical Sciences/Doctor of Medicine.

-Academic Results (NCEA is converted to an ATAR score) + UMAT
+Academic Results (NCEA is converted to an ATAR score) + UCAT

-Applicant's entry score is created by combining your ATAR or equivalent (90%) and your UMAT derived score (10%), which is based mainly on sections 1 and 2 of the test.
+Applicant's entry score is created by combining your ATAR or equivalent (90%) and your UCAT derived score (10%), which is based mainly on sections 1 and 2 of the test.

 It is expected that you will need to achieve an ATAR of 95 or above (after the addition of any relevant bonus points for special access schemes) to be competitive for a double degree place.